J-Diggins/DataPreprocessingTool/README.md

 16/06/2026 - Added Main function to allow for better functionality testing.

+26/06/2026 - Added shift_rows function.
+This allows for moving rows around in the excel sheet if they are misaligned.

 ### To Do
 - Move to a better UI
 - Further minor changes to code to improve efficiency